Yusri00/frontseat/README.md

 #Swathis Rubrik

 Userstory-015
-As a devops,
+As a human being
 I want to,
-have a Help File for
-==Highlight== certain words in Markdown
+be able to speak my mind
 So that
-When I need to do it I can find instructions.
+I don't implode.
 DoD
 ##Devops Callegue Uses Instruction.